 Western analytical-based societies, with their emphasis on achieving ‘useful’ knowledge, became masters of nature, with the perspective of active domination over other civilizations.

-While in the integration-based societies knowledge came from studying the classics, the wise, the kings of old, the analysis-based West started to categorize and deconstruct nature and all things.
-Periodism, for example, is characteristically related to Western rationalism, as opposed to non-event related dynasties named after Chinese emperors for example, so is categorization as a method to acquire new knowledge ad infinitum.
+While in the integration-based societies knowledge came from studying the classics, the wise, and the kings of old, the analysis-based West started to categorize and deconstruct nature and all things.
+Periodism, for example, is characteristically related to Western rationalism, as opposed to non-event related dynasties named after Chinese emperors, so is categorization as a method to acquire new knowledge ad infinitum.
 Western societies dress themselves in the mantle of knowledge, and knowledge is linked to power, which has been the very source of European predominance:

-To sum up, Western power in my taxonomy is related to analytically-based deductive knowledge whereas Eastern power is related to integration-based inductive knowledge.
+To sum up, Western power in my taxonomy is related to analytically-based deductive knowledge, whereas Eastern power is related to integration-based inductive knowledge.
 The former has the historical function of a dangerous, yet creative force; the latter has the historical function of a tranquil, yet moral force.